wulffern/aic2023/lectures/l08_pll.md

 strikes next time.
 How early the B data must arrive in relation to the clock edge is the setup time of the DFFs.

 We also must check for all paths that the B[M] are held for long enough after the clock strikes such that our flip-flop does not change state.
-The hold time is the distance from the clock edge where the data is allowed to change.
+The hold time is the distance from the clock edge to where the data is allowed to change.
 Negative hold times are common in DFFs, so the data can start to change before the clock edge.

-In a IC with millions of flip-flops there can be billions of paths.
-Every single one of them must be checked.
+In an IC with millions of flip-flops there can be billions of paths.
+The setup and hold time for every single one must be checked.
 One could imagine a simulation of all the paths on a netlist with parasitics (capacitors and resistors from layout) to check the delays, but there are so many combinations that the simulation time becomes unpractical.